Academic Advising Office

 - be accessible;

 - help advisees prepare for registration;

 - encourage advisees to explore available resources to help make decisions regarding academic, career, and lifelong goals;

-- introduce opportunities to engage in off-campus study and experiential learning and assist advisees to incorporate them into their academic plan;
+- introduce opportunities to engage in off-campus study and experiential learning (e.g. scholarship and creative activity including research, internships, co-curricular and volunteer activities, civic engagement) and assist students to incorporate them into their academic plan;

-- assist advisees in achieving a comprehensive set of college-wide learning goals (STOGoals);
+- help students to achieve a comprehensive set of college-wide learning goals (STOGoals);

-- assist advisees in understanding policies and requirements when questions arise;
+- assist students to understand policies and requirements when questions arise;

-- when appropriate, refer advisees to the relevant office, faculty member, or resource person;
+- when appropriate, refer advisees to relevant office or resource person;

 - encourage advisees to change advisors if they declare a major in an area outside their advisor's realm of expertise.